Youth to Youth: Educating on Human Rights and the Sustainable Development Goals

 Since I was a child, I was well aware that the Earth was everyone's heritage.
 I was also sure that no one should ever be discriminated because of its race, country of origin or sexual orientation.
 However, I thought that everyone held the same beliefs...

-Thus, I grew up believing that we were moving towards some sort of egalitarian world in which war and discrimination were a thing of past.
-Nevertheless, as time went on, I discovered that this was, in fact, false and that the defense of Human Rights was something that a lot of people, sometimes anonymously, sometimes publicly, had been fighting for with sweat, blood and tears.
+Thus, I grew up believing that the world was moving towards a kind of egalitarian world in which war and discrimination would be a thing of the past.
+However, over time I discovered that this was not true and that the defense of Human Rights was a front line in which people, sometimes anonymous, sometimes public, had never stopped defending with sweat and blood.

-The active phase of the project, the one in which we had to teach what we had learnt from the lectures, was motivating and stimulating.
-Despite having taken part in similar projects (through the Erasmus program in schools located in Lodz, Poland), I did not expect students to react with such an energy and precision when discussing the contents.
-Although nowadays it may seem like we are going downhill, Humanity is still making its way.
+The active facet of the program, the one for which we were required to transmit the content of the courses, was motivating and stimulating.
+Despite having participated in school training programs (through the Erasmus in Schools program in Lodz, Poland), I did not expect that the students would react with such energy and precision in the discussion of the contents that we offered them.
+It seems that, although today it seems otherwise, Humanity is making its way.

 Carlos Barja Márquez